 Strategic Plan Element:

 This work is part of Strategic Element 3 - Systems Efficiency.
+This item directly relates to the District's Mission Statement.

 The impact to the Budget will be positive depending on the sale/lease return of the equipment.